rsdoiel/antenna/planet.md

 ---

-## Review find Israel 'in breach' of trade agreement with EU
+## Review finds Israel 'in breach' of EU trade agreement

 date: 2025-06-20, from: RTÉ News